ktbaileyunc/ktbaileyunc.github.io/index.markdown

 ## Work Experience
 **Software Development Intern** / SAS / May 2024 – Aug.
 2024
-* As member of source management team, wrote Python scripts to validate large-scale source-code migrations from old version control system to Git
+* As member of source management team, wrote Python scripts to validate large-scale source-code migrations from old version control system[^1] to Git
 * Created, updated, and ran Jenkins jobs to automate Git migrations per developer requests
 * Worked on feature improvements and bug fixes for internal, developer-facing site using PHP and MySQL